xdpirate/isitcutshort.com/README.md

 - It was ended without a cliffhanger, but more show content exists outside the show itself<br />Example: Seinfeld &mdash; Had a fictional reunion episode on Curb Your Enthusiasm

-Please don't request any shows that ran from beginning to end or is currently running with none of the above criteria fulfilled &mdash; the point of the site is to list shows that have or have had trouble wrapping up their stories, or have more content in other shows.
+Please don't request any shows that ran from beginning to end normally, or is currently running with none of the above criteria fulfilled &mdash; the point of the site is to list shows that have or have had trouble wrapping up their stories, or have more content in other shows.

+## License for data.json
+The data file (data.json) is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## License for the web app
 >IsItCutShort.com - Find out if a TV show was cut short
+>
 >Copyright &copy; 2022 xdpirate
 >
 >This program is free software: you can redistribute it and/or modify